taviosammy/Pewlett-Hackard-Analysis/README.md

 ## Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
-  > 1510 of 72458 people eligible to reitre are also eligible to be mentors
+  > 1510 of 72458 people eligible to retire are also eligible to be mentors

   ![image](https://user-images.githubusercontent.com/99847046/166125837-5e73d6e5-5a3a-4df3-8d1f-906c20d8a9be.png)
   ![image](https://user-images.githubusercontent.com/99847046/166126342-5573dbab-4e0a-4112-a906-d213427617fb.png)